cenfun/monocart-reporter/README.md

 ```

 ## Data Collection Visitor
-The `visitor` function will be executed for each row item (suite, case and step), the arguments are:
+The `visitor` function will be executed for each row item (suite, case and step).
+Arguments:
 - `data` data item (suite/case/step) for reporter, you can override some of its properties or add more
 - `metadata` original data object from Playwright test, could be one of [Suite](https://playwright.dev/docs/api/class-suite), [TestCase](https://playwright.dev/docs/api/class-testcase) or [TestStep](https://playwright.dev/docs/api/class-teststep)
 - `collect` only one self collection for now: `collect.comments(parserOptions)` and parser options following: